petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 1. Once you select your assets and configure the widget, click *Save*.

 !!! note
-    While you can set permissions for asset publishers, you cannot directly control which roles see the "Add" icon.
+    While you can set permissions for asset publishers, you cannot directly control which roles see the *Add* icon.
 To achieve this level of permission, customization is required.

 ## Asset Selection Options